Conflict Resolution Skills – How to notice conflict style and develop a strategy for dispute resolution

-Constructive responses keep those managing conflict focused on issues, thereby reducing tension and stopping the escalation.
+Constructive responses keep those managing conflict focused on issues, thus reducing tension and stopping the escalation.
 On the other hand, destructive responses, centred on personalities, make things worse.
 Responses to a conflict can either be active or passive.
 Active responses are those which a person takes explicit action in response to provocation.
-Passive responses are those in which an individual refrains from acting.
+Passive responses, by comparison, are those in which the individual refrains from acting.

 Hot buttons are incidents that trigger conflicts.
 They may result in frustration, disappointment, and pain, which can be real, anticipated or imagined.
-By way of example, the end of a successful project, a poor performance review or a missed promotion can be a hot button.
+For example, the end of a successful project, a poor performance review or a missed promotion can be a hot button.

 Since hot buttons are emotionally charged, they push us to react without thinking of the consequences.
-Understanding what triggers your hot buttons is the first step towards avoiding conflict escalation.
+Consequently, understanding what triggers your hot buttons is the first step towards avoiding conflict escalation.

 The refractory period is when emotions have taken complete control.
 You need to manage these triggers to avoid getting into a retaliatory cycle.
 Take control of your emotions to shorten the refractory period.
-One way of controlling these emotions is using Mixed Martial Arts breathing techniques.
+One way of controlling these emotions, for example, is using Mixed Martial Arts breathing techniques.

 Conflicts in a business environment vary widely in intensity.